Alumni establish chemical engineering scholarship

 Their advice to the VCU chemical engineers who will benefit from the Julia and Nicholas Cain Scholarship?
 “Go out and find problems to solve,” Nicholas Cain says.
 “Follow your passion, and don’t be afraid to take a risk.”

-To learn more about the School of Engineering, contact Michael B. Dowdy, chief development officer, at (804) 828-1475 or firstname.lastname@example.org.
+To learn more about the College of Engineering, contact Michael B. Dowdy, chief development officer, at (804) 828-1475 or firstname.lastname@example.org.